spectrology/select-page-maker/README.md

 # Preview

+# Bugs
+- Preview needs to be toggled before it works

 ## COMPLETED
 - editing category title should update it everywhere (like in character data)
 - remove nonapplicable tags if categories are edited